Liposuction – San Diego

 - If your diet is lacking in vitamins, take vitamin C and zinc supplementation but ask Dr. Sayed about other supplements.
 We have a list of ingredients we ask you to avoid in the immediate preop phase to optimize healing and minimize bleeding risk

-- Designate a caretaker who can help you through the first 3-5 days after your liposuction, or longer if you have multiple areas treated
+- Designate a caretaker who can help you through the first 3-5 days after your treatment, or longer if you have multiple areas treated

 - Maintain your weight at a target which we can set together based on your body mass index (BMI) – ideally, we’d like to help you get it below 30, but there is a reasonable range depending on other factors.
 In some cases, we may ask you to some weight preop to optimize your preoperative risk